gohilnihar07/Samsungpdtraining/README.md

 *- Varieties of Pads* <br>

 - Input Pads: <br>
 These serve as conduits for external signals entering the IC.
-For instance, they might receive data inputs from sensors or user interfaces, facilitating the integration of external information.
+For instance, they might receive data inputs from sensors or user interfaces, facilitating the integration of external information.<br>

 - Output Pads: <br>
 Designed for transmitting signals generated within the IC to external devices or other segments of a circuit.
-An example includes the use of output pads to send data to a display or transmit information to another IC.
+An example includes the use of output pads to send data to a display or transmit information to another IC.<br>
 - Power Pads: <br>

-Essential for providing power to the IC, these pads are typically linked to the power supply voltage (VDD) and ground (GND), ensuring the energy requirements of the IC are met.
+Essential for providing power to the IC, these pads are typically linked to the power supply voltage (VDD) and ground (GND), ensuring the energy requirements of the IC are met.<br>

 - Ground Pads: <br>

-Connected to the ground reference voltage (GND), ground pads play a critical role in maintaining proper functionality and reducing noise within the circuit.
+Connected to the ground reference voltage (GND), ground pads play a critical role in maintaining proper functionality and reducing noise within the circuit.<br>

-No-Connect Pads:
+- No-Connect Pads: <br>

-Some pads intentionally remain unconnected and are designated as "no-connect" to prevent unintended connections, ensuring the integrity and stability of the circuit.
+Some pads intentionally remain unconnected and are designated as "no-connect" to prevent unintended connections, ensuring the integrity and stability of the circuit.<br>

  <img width="800"  alt="netlist" src=""> <br>
  Contained within a QFN-48 package, denoting Quad Flat No Leads with 48 pins, this specific component boasts a dimension of 7mm by 7mm.
 Each of the 48 pins serves as a vital connection point, establishing interfaces with various components or packages integrated onto the design board.
 The central focal point within this package is typically occupied by a microchip.
 The pins situated on the periphery, commonly termed "outbounds," play a pivotal role in orchestrating the seamless exchange of data between the external world and the encapsulated chip, thus contributing significantly to the functionality of the entire package.
 </details>